 Looking to try something a little different?
 We’ve got you covered!

 A delicacy eaten in towns and cities across Argentina, empanadas are small, stuffed pastries that are either baked or fried.

 Depending on the recipe, empanadas can be filled with anything from beef and peppers to olives and spinach.
 Wonderfully crafted, homemade empanadas are a sight to behold.

 If you truly want to sample some authentic food at an Argentinian restaurant, locro is one of the country’s national dishes.

-Locro is a warm, hearty stew popularly eaten by communities living in Argentina’s mountainous areas.
-Ingredients in a traditional locro include hominy, beef, and vegetables such as potato and squash.
+A warm, hearty stew popularly eaten by communities living in Argentina’s mountainous areas, ingredients in a traditional locro include hominy, beef and vegetables such as potato and squash.

 One of Argentina’s most beloved sweet treats, alfajores are essentially two biscuits or cookies stacked on top of one another, with a filling of dulce de leche in the middle.

 Often sprinkled with powdered sugar or desiccated coconut, alfajores can be found on the dessert menu of an Argentinian restaurant.